 Applying dental sealants is a quick, non-invasive procedure that utilizes a dental resin that is applied to the molars.
 The uneven surface of molars, which are located in the rear of the mouth, are filled with grooves where plaque and bacteria can flourish.
 After application, the resin is cured with a visible blue light, causing it to harden into a powerful barrier between your teeth and the foods, drinks, acid, and bacteria that lead to decay.

 Dental emergencies can be painful, stressful experiences, but we're here to help.
 If you're experiencing a dental emergency, the first thing to do is take a deep breath and keep calm.
 Then, give us a call to find out if you need immediate care.
 Dental emergencies can be anything from a knocked-out tooth or dental work to a persistent toothache.
-If you're unsure if what you're experiencing qualifies as a dental emergency, it's better to be safe than sorry, so get in touch with us right away so you can get the care you need when you need it.
+If you're unsure if what you're experiencing qualifies as a dental emergency, it's better to be safe than sorry, so get in touch with our office in Houston right away so you can get the care you need when you need it.

 When left untreated, gum disease can have serious effects on your oral and overall health.
 Gum recession, bone loss, and even tooth loss can occur without proper treatment, so scheduling regular checkups for treatment is essential.
 Our team can keep gum disease from compromising your smile through a variety of periodontal treatments, such as deep cleanings (also known as scaling and root planing) and Perio Protect trays.
 If your gums are inflamed or bleed easily, if you have persistent bad breath, sensitive teeth, or notice any changes in your bite, get in touch with us today.
 We'll schedule a consultation to get your smile back on a healthy path.